THE VORTEX-L DISCUSSION GROUP

 unscientific techniques outlined in ZEN AND THE ART OF DEBUNKERY.

-Modern science should indeed arouse in all of us a humility before the immensity of the unexplored and a tolerance for crazy hypotheses. -Martin Gardner
+Modern science should indeed arouse in all of us a humility before the immensity of the unexplored and a tolerance for crazy hypotheses. -Martin Gardner, see more quotes

 I started this group as an openminded quiet harbor for interested